AnantharamanLab/METABOLIC/README.md

   GenomeName.draw_other_cycle_single.PDF
   GenomeName.draw_carbon_cycle_single.PDF
 ```
-A red arrow means present, and a black arrow means absent.
+A red arrow designates presence of a pathway step and a black arrow means absence.

-If you input a "metagenomic reads" txt file, the software will help to calculate the gene abundance, then you will have have the following output as the summary diagram of pathways at a community scale:
+If you input a "metagenomic reads" txt file, the software will help to calculate the gene abundance, which will allow for generation of summary diagrams for pathways at a community scale:
 ```
   draw_sulfur_cycle_total.PDF
   draw_other_cycle_total.PDF